-For air emission control, the Group has adopted a business travelling policy to reduce the use of company vehicles in favor of public transportation in order to minimise the air emission from vehicles.
+During the Reporting Period, greenhouse gas emission was mainly generated from the consumption of purchased electricity and the use of vehicles.
+In order to reduce the generation of greenhouse gases, the Group has adopted a business travelling policy to reduce the use of company vehicles in favor of public transportation in order to minimise the air emission from vehicles.
 Conference calls instead of face-to-face meetings are also arranged where possible.
+Moreover, the Group commit to reduce electricity consumption through various measures as described in the section headed "Effective Use of Resources" below.